ashishbhatti/machine_intelligence_lectures_uav_lab/ros2_instructions/readme.md

 # Instructions to setup ROS2 on ubuntu 22.04

+### Reasons for choosing.
 I decided to install ROS2 Humble on Ubuntu 22.04 (Jammy).
 The reason is ROS2 Humble is an LTS version, which means Long Terms Support.
 The EOL for ROS2 Humble is in May 2027.

 I decided to go with ROS2 because I thought I should work on something new, rather than again going back to ROS1.

+Regarding using a dedicated Ubuntu system, I tried WSL and also virtual machine, but I faced problems with both.

 ## Upon fresh Ubuntu install